dsm5e/dsm5e/README.md

 ## Hello👋, my name is Vladislav
-### And i am a Photographer and also Junior IOS Developer 🐼
+### And i am a Photographer and also IOS Developer 🐼
 - work hard play hard.

 ## Skills